traefik/traefik/docs/content/reference/install-configuration/boot-environment.md

   --entryPoints.web.address=":80" \
   --entryPoints.websecure.address=":443" \
   --providers.docker \
-  --api.dashboard=true \
+  --api.dashboard \
   --log.level=INFO
 ```

 ## Environment Variables

 You can also set the static configuration using environment variables.
-Each option corresponds to an environment variable prefixed with `TRAEFIK_.`
+Each option corresponds to an environment variable prefixed with `TRAEFIK_`.

 ### Configuration Example